 The Semuliki Valley contains numerous features associated with central rather than eastern Africa.
 Thatched huts are shaded by West African oil palms; the Semuliki River (which forms the international boundary) is a miniature version of the Congo River, the forest is home to numerous Central African wildlife species, and the local population includes a Batwa pygmy community that originated from the Ituri.
 As a result, this park provides a taste of Central Africa without having to leave Uganda.

 While Semuliki’s species have been accumulating for over 25,000 years, the park contains evidence of even older processes.
 Hot springs bubble up from the depths to demonstrate the powerful subterranean forces that have been shaping the rift valley during the last 14 million years.

-This is the only park in Uganda to be composed primarily of tropical lowland forest.
+This is the only park in Uganda to be composed primarily of tropical lowland forests.
 The forest is very dense and quite flat, creating a startling contrast to the rugged Rwenzori Mountains nearby.
 The Semuliki River attracts many animals.
-The park is home to eight species of primate, 400 birds and 300 butterfly species.
-Elephant, buffalo, leopard, civet, bush baby and flying squirrels are also found.
+The park is home to eight species of primate, 400 birds, and 300 butterfly species.
+Elephants, buffalo, leopards, civets, bush babies, and flying squirrels are also found.

 Areas of Interest

 The Sempaya Hot Springs are Semuliki’s most famous attraction.
 The “male” spring, known as Bintente, measures 12m in diameter and is set in a lush swampy clearing.
 The “female” spring Nyasimbi, meaning “the female ancestors”, is a boiling geyser (103°C) that spurts bubbling water and steam up to two meters high – the steam cloud can be seen from as far as 2km away.
 Local people used to cook their food in these boiling pools.

 Sempaya – Ntandi Road